Hamizah-Nazri/Project-3-Tableau/README.md

 This repository contains a simple Tableau project designed to showcase data visualization techniques using Tableau.
 The project includes a sample dataset and a Tableau workbook with various visualizations.

 ## Contents
-- `data/sample_data.csv`: The sample dataset used for the Tableau visualizations.
+- `dataple_data.csv`: The sample dataset used for the Tableau visualizations.
-- `tableau/project_dashboard.twbx`: The Tableau workbook containing the visualizations.
+- `tabdashboard.twbx`: The Tableau workbook containing the visualizations.

 ## Visualizations
 The Tableau workbook includes the following visualizations: